-The Inner Rhythm Band’s 20th anniversary concert of “Blue Blaze'” at C’ville Coffee on Feb.
-29 will be rescheduled to May 10.
+The Inner Rhythm Band’s 20th anniversary concert of “Blue Blaze'” will be rescheduled to 2021.
 Stay tuned for the new time and location!

 Just Lookin’, the eighth album of drummer, composer, band leader and teacher Robert Jospe, is an excellent opportunity for a closer look at this musician and his work.
 His work is reminiscent of the McLaughlin disc The Inner Mounting Flame.
 Just Lookin’ is recorded with the Robert Jospe Express, this is a project almost identical to his own trio with the addition of a trumpeter and guitarist on several tracks.
 The main partners of Jospe are keyboardist Butch Taylor and bassist Dane Alderson: an almost classic jazz piano trio, but instead of acoustic instruments, they utilize keyboards.
 This line up has existed since 2013.
 The album features three compositions by Jospe, one by Taylor, and one from the entire trio with one cover.